Cecil Afrika

-Cecil Sebastian Afrika (born 3 March 1988) is a South African rugby sevens player for the South Africa national team, where he plays at flyhalf.
+Cecil Sebastian Afrika (born 3 March 1988) is a South African rugby sevens player for the South Africa national team, where he former player at flyhalf, and currently a coach.
 He also plays for the San Diego Legion of Major League Rugby (MLR).

 Afrika was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.

 Early life

 Afrika attended Hentie Cilliers High School in Virginia.
 Afrika represented the South African Schoolboys in 2006.
 He was part of the South African under-20 squad in the 2008 IRB Junior World Championship that reached the third place playoffs.

 National Sevens Team Summary

 Afrika debuted for the South African sevens team during the Dubai leg of the 2009–10 IRB Sevens World Series.
 During the Las Vegas leg of the 2009–10 IRB Sevens World Series he was carried off the field on a stretcher after he was injured during the Plate Final match against Fiji, South Africa won 12–7.
 He was part of the sevens team that took Bronze at the 2010 Commonwealth Games held in Delhi, India in October.

 Afrika missed out on the 2011 Wellington Sevens because of a broken jaw he suffered during the South African leg of the IRB Sevens Series.
 He was the top try and point-scorer for the 2010–11 IRB Sevens World Series; He scored 40 tries throughout the series with a total of 385 points.

 In 2011 he won the IRB International Sevens Player of the Year award, pipping the great Tomasi Cama of New Zealand (NZ) who managed 299 points for the same year.

 In 2013, Afrika was included in the squad for the 2013 Rugby World Cup Sevens.